exercism/elm/concepts/phantom-types/about.md

 crazyStud = Distance -13.37
 ```

-Note that all of these values are valid and will compile, we simply have an particular interest in `fourStuds`, because it is the only one that can be combined.
+Note that all of these values are valid and will compile, we simply have a particular interest in `fourStuds`, because it is the only one that can be combined.

 ```elm
 combineLegoBlocks